mikemartinez99/clover-Seq/README.md

 ```

 To check the status of your Snakemake job and all child jobs it spawns, run the following (replacing NETID with your Dartmouth NetID)

-**Note** This applied for all 3 modules!
+**TIP** This job checking line can be applied for all 3 modules!

 ```shell
 #----- Check user job status
 squeue | grep "NETID"
 ```

-You will notice your directory will populate with logs following the convention: log_X_RuleID_JobID.out.
+**TIP** You will notice your directory will populate with logs following the convention: log_X_RuleID_JobID.out.
 For rules that run on a per-sample basis, there should be one log for each sample.
 For rules that run once for all samples together, there should be only a single log.

 ## Preprocessing Module
 Clover-Seq is adapted from the [tRAX Pipeline](https://github.com/UCSC-LoweLab/tRAX) to be implemented as a Snakemake workflow, allowing sample parallelization and improved modularity and efficiency.
 As input, this pipeline takes raw fastq.gz files, a config.yaml, and a sample metadata sheet.